nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 This is the simplest way to use Git.
 The flow is:
 - Make changes to your files in VS Code.
 - Save the changes in VS Code.
-- In your terminal, use the command `git add <file_name>` to add each changed file to Git's staging area.
+- In your terminal(Q-does this mean leave VS Code ?), use the command `git add <file_name>` to add each changed file to Git's staging area.
 If the file isn't in your terminal's present working directory, you'll also have to include the relative path.
 Don't add files with `git add *`, which can accidentally include files that ought to be excluded.
 > The command `git status` will show you what files have been changed since the last commit.
 - `git commit -m "<commit_message>"` will commit the changes to the project's history.
 What was changed, when it was committed, and the commit message all become part of the project's record.
 You can look at the commit history using Git or GitHub.

 Committing often makes it easier to find and fix errors.

-- `git push <remote_name> <remote_brach>` sends the committed changes from your local (VS Code) to the remote (GitHub).
+- `git push <remote_name> <remote_branch>` sends the committed changes from your local (VS Code) to the remote (GitHub).
 Nobody else can see the changes until you push them.
-Usually, the remote name will be `origin`.
-If there aren't any branches, the main branch defaults to `main`, so the command is `git push origin main`.
+Usually, the remote_name will be `origin`.
+If there aren't any other branches, the remote_branch defaults to `main`, so the command is `git push origin main`.
 But this breaks one of the golden rules of Git: don't push to `main`!
-In a collaborative or production setting, the `main` branch the official version of the project that has been reviewed and agreed on.
-Pushing to a branch instead allows you and your peers to review changes before they become the official version of the project.
+In a collaborative or production setting, the `main` branch is the official version of the project that has been reviewed and agreed on.
+Pushing to another remote branch instead allows you and your peers to review changes before they become the official version of the project.

 #### With Branches
-Even when you're working alone, get in the habit of using branches.
+Even when you're working alone, get into the habit of using branches.
 The flow is:
-- If you're on the main branch, the command `git checkout -b <branch_name>` will create a new branch off main and switch to it.
-"Create a new branch off main" means that you start with a version of the project that's exactly like the one you branched off.
+- If you're on the main branch, the command `git checkout -b <branch_name>` will create a new branch off of the main branch and switch to it.
+"Create a new branch off of main" means that you start with a version of the project that's exactly like the one you branched off.

 Give your branch a name that describes the way that branch is different from `main`, like "random_numbers" or "refactored".
 You can switch between existing branches with `git checkout <branch_name>`.

 - Make, add, and commit changes on your branch.
-- Push the changes from a local branch to a remote branch.
-Using `git push <remote_name> <branch_name>` will create a branch on GitHub with the same name as the local branch you're on, if one doesn't already exist.
+- Pushing the changes from a local branch to a remote branch by using `git push <remote_name>("origin" which is usually the URL of the github repository) <branch_name>(my remote branch)` will create a branch on GitHub with the same name as the local branch you're on, if one doesn't already exist.
-- When you want to add the changes on your branch to the main version of the project, open a pull request.
+- When you want to add the changes from your remote branch to the remote main version of the project, open a pull request.
 We'll look at this in more detail below.
 When you're working with others, a pull request lets your peers look at the changes and make suggestions before merging them into `main`.

 ## Project Setup